 Matt Morrison (Pacific Northwest Economic Region)

-The Borders in Globalization second international conference is organized around the themes of our research agenda, and will feature keynotes by leading experts and academics including Doug Saunders (Globe & Mail), Alan Bersin (formerly US Dept of Homeland Security), EU Ambassador to Canada (TBC) and an evening plenary panel with Chris Sands (John Hopkins), Laura Dawson (Wilson Centre) and Matt Morrison (Pacific Northwest Economic Region) (see draft program for more speakers).
+The Borders in Globalization second international conference is organized around the themes of our research agenda, and will feature keynotes by leading experts and academics including Doug Saunders (Globe & Mail), Alan Bersin (formerly US Dept of Homeland Security), Brice de Schietere (Deputy Head, EU Delegation to Canada) and an evening plenary panel with Chris Sands (John Hopkins), Laura Dawson (Wilson Centre) and Matt Morrison (Pacific Northwest Economic Region) (see draft program for more speakers).

 If you work in border or related policy and are interested in attending, please register at the link above.
 Space is limited.

 All participants (chairs, discussants, and speakers) must register.
-Grants will be provided to participants.
+Participants will be reimbursed.

 One day: $90 (includes keynotes, lunch and dinner Thursday night)